hashbmo/bad-apple-txt/README.md

 - For people who want a technical explanation of what's happening:
   - Flask and waitress are used to locally host a web server with the api endpoint '/txt'.
 This is the endpoint that your studio instance will use to get the video data
   - Video data is gathered and serialised using OpenCV and RLE Compression, before being written to a text file
-  - Roblox game makes a request to this end point (with configurable size parameters) in order to get the video data, before decoding and displaying it onscreen
+  - Roblox game makes a request to this endpoint (with configurable size parameters) in order to get the video data, before decoding and displaying it onscreen

 ![](Thumbnail.png)